Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Appalachian State vs. Louisiana College Football Odds, Plays and Insights

-The Appalachian State Mountaineers (4-1, 0-0 Sun Belt) are 3-point favorites when they visit the Louisiana Ragin' Cajuns (4-1, 0-0 Sun Belt) in conference play on Tuesday, October 12, 2021 at Cajun Field.
-The contest has a point total set at 54.5.
+The Appalachian State Mountaineers (4-1, 0-0 Sun Belt) visit the Louisiana Ragin' Cajuns (4-1, 0-0 Sun Belt) on Tuesday, October 12, 2021 in matchup between Sun Belt rivals at Cajun Field.
+Louisiana is a 5-point underdog.
+The contest has a point total set at 57.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.